Hasandev08/Interview-questions/README.md

 # Interview-Questions
-This repository includes the most possible questions asked in any interview
+This repository includes the possible questions asked in any interview